 Ice cubes are perfect for reducing pain and inflammation.
 All you’ve got to do is wrap the cube in a cloth or put it in a plastic bag.
 Place it firmly on the pimple for 30-40 seconds.
 You’ll instantly notice that it reduces inflammation, lightens redness, removes dirt and closes skin pores.
 It works like a charm always.

 For treating acne and scars like a pro, tea tree oil is the best!
-It has antibacterial properties that help fight bacteria, aid the healing process and reduce inflammation of the pimple.
+It has antibacterial properties that help fight bacteria, aid the healing process and reduce inflammation of a pimple.
 The easiest way to go about it is to dip a cotton ball into tea tree essential oil and gently dab it on the pimple.
 Let it stay on for a good 15-20 minutes and wash it off after.
 You’ll definitely notice a big difference.

 Steaming is like detox for the skin.
 If you have an annoying zit, be assured that steam will do your skin good.
 It helps open the pores and allows your skin to breathe.
 You can either use a steamer or a vessel containing hot water.
 Place a hand towel over your head and take in the steam.
 It helps keep bacteria, oil and grime at bay.
 Make sure to use a toner once you’re done.

 It may sound gross, but dabbing on some of that sticky stuff from inside your mouth early morning can zap the pimple in no time.
 The saliva in our mouth, before we wash our mouth in the morning, has some amazing antibacterial properties and can be your saviour in times like these.